Kelly Burton (she/her)

 Northeast Organic Farming Association of VT

 Jaden Hill grew up in rural Pennsylvania where she spent her time exploring the surrounding rivers, fields and forests with her family.
 If she had to draw a line through everything she does, she’d use the word interconnectedness, whether that be farming, studying ecology, making art or community organizing.
-After finishing a degree in Conservation Biology at Middlebury College, she’s delighted to serve with the Northeast Organic Farming Association of Vermont and connect more with local communities.
-She’s also looking forward to playing with kids, playing outside, cooking and reading.
+She's delighted to return for a second term with the Northeast Organic Farming Association of Vermont supporting their local food access programs.

 Kyra Monsam (she/her)